spotinst/help/src/docs/connect-your-cloud-provider/aws-account/terraform.md

-# Connect your AWS Account with Terraform to Spot
+# Connect AWS Account with Terraform to Spot

 In this procedure, you will connect an AWS account to Spot using a terraform module to provide the Spot platform with a set of permissions to manage instances on your behalf.